Zarcolio/rssfeeds/README.md

 * security feeds in Dutch
 * security advisories
 * other security feeds
+* privacy feeds

 I'm using Feedly (https://feedly.com) for reading, storing and exporting my feeds.

+"Warning": not all feeds are current!